 Badass in Distress: Emphasis on the badass.
 She's fully capable of assisting Shovel Knight right after being free of a curse that who knows how long it lasted.
 On top of that she holds an attack that downs him instantly long enough for Black Knight carry Shovel Knight to safety.

-Expy: To Proto Man.
-Both utilise shields, wear red coloured armour, and have a major relation to the retrospective protagonist.
+Expy: Of Proto Man.
+Both utilize shields, wear red-colored armor, and have a major relation to the retrospective protagonist.

 Fashionable Asymmetry: She uses a pair of Asymmetrical Shields; one fist-sized, and one almost as tall as she is.

 Faux Action Girl: Subverted.
 At first she looks like an allegedly competent knight who still managed to get herself kidnapped to fulfill the classic "rescue your girlfriend" Excuse Plot, but it's revealed that she simply got punked by a surprise curse in an amulet among their loot, turning her into the Enchantress, which could have just as easily happened to Shovel Knight if he had been the one to touch it.
 And during the final boss battle, it's shown she's every bit as badass as Shovel Knight is.

 The Heart: Her apparent demise in the Tower of Fate caused Shovel Knight and Black Knight to part ways.